Miguel Luís: Raków Częstochowa

 Luís joined Raków Częstochowa of the Polish Ekstraklasa on 27 August 2021 on a four-year deal, with Vitória being entitled to 40% of any future transfer (half of that fee belonged to Sporting).
 He played just one official match during his tenure.

 Warta Poznań

 On 8 February 2022, Luís was loaned to Warta Poznań in the same country and league alongside teammates Jordan Courtney-Perkins and Daniel Szelągowski.
 He scored twice on his second game 12 days later, a 3–1 home win over Radomiak Radom.

 Luís agreed to a permanent two-year deal on 27 July 2022.
+When it expired, he left the club.

+Panetolikos

+On 15 August 2024, Luís joined Super League Greece side Panetolikos F.C. on a two-year contract.

 International career

 A Portugal international from under-15 level onwards, Luís was part of the under-17 team that won the 2016 UEFA European Championship in Azerbaijan.
 He scored 5–0 wins over the hosts in the opening game and Austria in the quarter-finals.

-At under-19 level, Luís was a European runner-up in 2017 and champion in 2018, netting twice in the group stage in the latter competition in Finland.
+Luís was a European runner-up in 2017 and champion in 2018 with the under-19s, netting twice in the group stage of the latter competition in Finland.
+He earned his first cap for the under-21 side on 5 September 2019, featuring 48 minutes in a 4–0 victory against Gibraltar in the 2021 UEFA European Championship qualifiers.